ballerina-attic/module-smb/README.md

 ### SMB Listener Sample
 The SMB Listener can be used to listen to a remote directory.
-It will keep listening to the specified directory and periodically notify the files that are added to and deleted from the server.
+It will keep listening to the specified directory and periodically notify which files are added to and deleted from the server.

 ```ballerina
 import ballerina/log;